Portuguese India: 17th century

-Kollam (Quilon) was a prominent seaport and became a Portuguese settlement from 1519, they built a cemetery at Tangasseri in Quilon city.
+Kollam (Quilon) was a prominent seaport and became a Portuguese settlement in 1519.
+They built a cemetery at Tangasseri in Quilon city.
 After the Dutch East India Company invasion, the Dutch also buried their dead there.
 The pirates of Tangasseri inhabited the cemetery before Europeans arrived.
 Remnants of this cemetery still exist today, very close to Tangasseri Lighthouse and St Thomas Fort, which are listed among the protected monuments in the Archaeological Survey of India.

-18th and 19th century
+18th century

-Most of the Northern Province composed of Taana, Bassein (Vasai) and Chaul near British Bombay was lost following another Mahratta Invasion of Bassein in 1739.
+Most of the Northern Province, composed of Taana, Bassein (Vasai) and Chaul near British Bombay was lost following another Mahratta Invasion of Bassein in 1739.
 Goa, Daman and Diu as well as Anjediva, were retained because a fleet of Portuguese Armadas arrived from Lisbon, bearing a newly appointed viceroy.